mitmproxy/mitmproxy/docs/src/content/concepts-certificates.md

 ### Multiple client certificates

-You can specify a directory to `--client-certs`, in which case the matching certificate is looked up by filename.
+You can specify a directory to `--set client_certs=DIRECTORY`, in which case the matching certificate is looked up by filename.
 So, if you visit example.org, mitmproxy looks for a file named `example.org.pem` in the specified directory and uses this as the client cert.